Last reviewed on 26 October 2022

-You must have an accessibility plan under the Equality Act 2010.
-Understand the requirements, find out what questions to ask your school leaders, and use our model to see what good looks like.
-Plus, see examples of plans from primary, secondary and special schools.
+All schools must have an accessibility plan under the Equality Act 2010.
+Understand the requirements, find out what questions to ask your school or trust leaders, and use our models to see what good looks like.
+Plus, see examples of plans from schools and trusts, including different models of delegation.

 What your accessibility plan needs to do